philenius/ByteCook-Black-Forest-Hackathon-Freiburg-May-2025/README.md

 **👥 Team Name:** ByteCook

-**🧑‍🤝‍🧑 Team Members:** Robert, Sebastian, Janik, Christof, Philipp
+**🧑‍🤝‍🧑 Team Members:** Robert, Sebastian, Jannik, Christof, Philipp

 🎉 Welcome!
 This repository contains the submission of team _ByteCook_.
 This project was crafted with passion during the **[Black Forest Hackathon in Freiburg in May 2025](https://www.blackforesthackathon.de/may/)**.
 The app is built using **Streamlit** 🖥️ and provides an intuitive interface for users to explore ByteCook's features.